N0vel/Multiple-travelling-salesman-mTSP-GA-approach/README.md

 This code was created in zeitnot, but then it became unneeded, so don't expect pretty object-oriented programming, comments and optimally written program logic.

-Though I like implemented on the fly plotting of the current best set of paths, it bewitches me in the same way as a reducing loss during training of neural networks.
+Though I like the implemented on the fly plotting of the current best set of paths, it bewitches me in the same way as a reducing loss during training of neural networks.